aws/aws-application-networking-k8s/docs/api-types/http-route.md

 - The first routing rule forwards traffic to a backend Service named `inventory-ver1` on port `80`.
   The rule also specifies a path match condition, where traffic must have a path starting with `/ver1` for the routing rule to apply.
-- The second routing rule forwards traffic to a backend ServiceImport named `inventory-ver2` on the default port.
+- The second routing rule forwards traffic to a backend ServiceImport named `inventory-ver2` on port `80`.
   The rule also specifies a path match condition, where traffic must have a path starting with `/ver2` for the routing rule to apply.